 What Fertilizer Is High In Nitrogen?
 (14 Natural Nitrogen Sources)

-If a soil test reveals that your soil is lacking nitrogen, you are probably looking for a way to supplement this important nutrient in your garden.
-Luckily, there are many natural options for high-nitrogen fertilizers.
+If a soil test reveals that your soil is lacking nitrogen, you find a way to get this important nutrient back into your soil, ASAP.

-So, what fertilizer is high in nitrogen?
-Natural fertilizers that are high in nitrogen include: sodium nitrate, feather meal, blood meal, hoof & horn meal, hair, fish meal, crab meal, animal tankage, bat guano, soybean meal, cottonseed meal, fish emulsion, manure, & compost.
+There are more than a few natural options for high-nitrogen fertilizers, including sodium nitrate, feather meal, blood meal, hoof & horn meal, hair, fish meal, crab meal, animal tankage, bat guano, soybean meal, cottonseed meal, fish emulsion, manure, & compost.
 Some of these fertilizers also contain phosphorus and potassium.

 Of course, you can use a mixture of any of these sources of nitrogen, depending on what you have available.